vmleon/Oracle-WAF-Demo/README.md

 ---

-## Step 1: Mock up a service
+## Step 1: Mock up an endpoint

-If you don't have a HTTP service already, we can create a linux instance and start a web server.
+If you don't have a HTTP endpoint already, we can create a linux instance and start a web server.

 > You need a Virtual Cloud Network with a Public Subnet
 >